|End Trailer Instructions|

 Step 24 Cut out part 5 and fold it.
 All folds are "peak" folds.
 Fold the bottom flaps (unlabeled) to the back of the wheels.
 These flaps are not glued to anything and are used only for stiffness.

-Step 25 Glue flap P so that part 6 forms a box.
+Step 25 Glue flap P so that part 5 forms a box.
 Fold flaps Q inward, and glue the wheelset in its place under the end of the trailer.
+Make sure everything is centered and square as the glue dries.

-This completes the assembly of the TGV end trailer.
-When you put together several trailers, it is recommended to glue them in a manner similar to that described in Step 19.
-The connection between trailers, when glued, should be as shown in Figure 6 below.
+This completes the assembly of the TGV Duplex end trailer.
+When you put together several trailers, it is recommended to glue them in a manner similar to that described in Step 22.

 You can now return to the model page.